7.3.2.2 Intervention with Conventional Air-Strikes

 “..why was the attack launched at the very moment that Xi Jinping was sitting down for dinner at Mar-a-Lago?
 Trump had reason to show the world that he’s willing to use his strength.
 You can question the whole thing, but it makes sense, from a military point of view, in more than one way.”

-A more general problem that applies to an intervention with conventional air strikes is that there are several political side-effects, as described below (7.3.2.4).
+A more general problem that applies to all interventions in another country, including those with conventional air strikes, is that there can be unintended political side-effects, as described below (7.3.2.4).